jingpeng7527/Neusoft_NPMS_back/README.md

 > [!NOTE]
-> This is the back-end code for NPMS by Vue.js
+> This is the back-end code for NPMS by SpringBoot, Mybatis-Plus

 - Our project uses MySQL database, based on distributed microservices development architecture, front-end discover service through gateway, by oauth2 for permission verification.
 - The front-end and back-end are separated, and the back-end is separated from the controller, service and mapper layers.